Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 - A **Tier-1 Gateway** handles internal routing between overlay segments.
 - **Tier-0 Gateways** may be deployed but only for approved VPN uplinks.

-Use the `NSX Manager`{.action} interface to define and manage your gateway configuration.
+Use the `NSX Manager` interface to define and manage your gateway configuration.

 No external/public IP connectivity is allowed.